 - Has the Minsk negotiation process exhausted itself?
 For example, Tymoshenko spoke about the Budapest negotiation format.
 And what format, in your opinion, can be the most productive?

 - The negotiations format is determined by the Minsk agreements, which are non-alternative.
 It provides that any proposals and projects relating to Donbass should be coordinated in Minsk primarily by the direct parties to the conflict - republics and Kiev.
 Therefore, to invent any other formats does not seem appropriate.
 While representatives of Ukraine are trying to invent a bicycle, people die in Donbass, military operations are underway, the economic and transport blockade continues.
-Therefore, at the moment Kiev must realize that in any case it should fulfill its obligations under the Complex of measures.
+Therefore, at the moment Kiev must realize that in any case it should fulfill its obligations under the Package of Measures.
 And it is better to start it as soon as possible

 - Do you plan to open new DPR Representative centers in other countries this year?
 How much and where?